BlockchainResearchCollective/quorum-contracts/README.md

-Any smart contract related development/test for Quorum
+Precompiled smart contracts for Quorum